-Your firm is eager to foster a culture of innovation, but innovation involves human and capital resources.
+Ark Group’s 3rd annual Legal Innovation Summit – happening virtually this November 5-6, 2020 – will once again embrace the premise that innovation needs to begin with people and process, and not technology.
+Many law firms are eager to foster a ‘culture of innovation,’ but innovation involves human and capital resources.
 How do you make sure that your efforts are focused where they need to be?
 How do you prioritize which innovation projects to pursue and invest in, and how do you build a business case for your new initiatives, whether they be processes, technology, or other projects?

-The Law Firm Innovation Summit is an ideal forum for anyone in the law firm C-suite—including:
+The Law Firm Innovation Summit agenda is designed for senior level law firm professionals including: